ubclaunchpad/inertia/README.md

 Github WebHook Secret: inertia
 ```

 The daemon will accept POST requests from GitHub at the URL provided.
-Add this webhook URL in your GitHub settings area (at the URL provided).
+Add this webhook URL in your GitHub settings area (at the URL provided) so that the daemon will receive updates from GitHub when your repository is updated.

 After adding these pieces of information to your GitHub settings, the Inertia daemon will automatically deploy any changes you make to your repository's default branch.
 You can also manually manage your project's deployment through the CLI: